mcroydon/phalanges/README.md

     $ sudo cp config/phalanges.conf /etc
     $ sudo touch /etc/unknown.conf

+User information is stored and loaded from `config/users.json` by default.

 By default, phalanges runs on 127.0.0.1 port 79.
 Because of this, you must run phalanges with sudo or as root: